 It doesn't cost anything to open or maintain an account with XE and they do not charge any transfer fees.
 Which means they do not add an additional fee to the exchange rate they offer you.
 It's important to note though, that while XE show you the interbank rate on their home page, they do add a margin to the exchange rate when they offer it to you for a transfer.
 This means, there is a difference between the rate that the two currencies are actually trading at and what you will get for your transfer.
 You can read this article about the difference between the interbank, or actual exchange rate, here.

 The time your transfer takes depends on where you’re sending the money to, how you’re funding the transfer and how the recipient is receiving it.
 All of these should be taken into consideration when making the transfer.
 Especially if you have a deadline for the payment.
 It is good to know though, that you can access your account and monitor your transfer 24/7.
 Additionally, XE will send you notifications via SMS to let you know how it is tracking.

-Advantages to transferring money overseas with XE
+Pros of transferring money overseas with XE